OpenMDAO/OpenMDAO/openmdao/docs/features/solvers/ln_scipy.rst

 Settings: atol
 --------------

-Here, we set the absolute tolerance to a looser value that will trigger an earlier termination.
-After each iteration, the norm of the linear residuals is calculated by calling `apply_linear`.
-If this norm value is lower than the absolute tolerance `atol`, the iteration will terminate.
+Here, we set the absolute tolerance to a much tighter value (default is 1.0e-12) to show what happens.
+In practice, the tolerance serves a dual role in GMRES.
+In addition to being a termination criteria, the tolerance also defines what GMRES coniders to be tiny.
+Tiny numbers are replaced by zero when the argument vector is normalized at the start of each new matrix-vector product.
+The end result here is that we iterate longer to get a marginally better answer.

+You may need to adjust this setting if you have abnormally large or small values in your global jacobian.

 .. embed-test::
     openmdao.solvers.tests.test_ln_scipy.TestScipyIterativeSolverFeature.test_feature_atol